eugnsp/library/cpp/patterns_and_idioms.md

 #### Rule of zero/three/five

-> The rule of zero: if a class requires no user-defined constructors, no user-defined assignment operators and no user-defined destructor, avoid defining them.\
+> - *The rule of zero*: if a class requires no user-defined constructors, no user-defined assignment operators and no user-defined destructor, avoid defining them.
-> The rule of three/five: if a class requires a user-defined destructor, a user-defined copy (and move) constructor, or a user-defined copy (and move) assignment operator, it almost certainly requires all three (five).
+> - *The rule of three/five*: if a class requires a user-defined destructor, a user-defined copy (and move) constructor, or a user-defined copy (and move) assignment operator, it almost certainly requires all three (five).

 :link: